 Where to Stay in Can Tho: The Nguyen Shack

-Whilst the rooms appear basic they are full of all the modern necessities like wi-fi, fridge and fans.
-Drinking water and a variety snacks are provided free of charge
+Whilst the rooms appear basic they are full of all the modern necessities like wi-fi, fridge, and fans.
+Drinking water and variety snacks are provided free of charge

 Bungalows start at $49 US per night for 2 adults and 1 child under the age of 10 years.
 The price includes a delicious breakfast served in the dining area.

 There are not any local places to eat, so you will need to have all your meals at the Nguyen Shack or take a taxi into town.
 The Nguyen Shack does provide delicious and cheap meals.